Mandy Green

 National Recruiting Coordinator, Tudor Collegiate Strategies

 "As a coach, I have always been goal-driven and focused.
 I would say that my intensity drives my husband crazy!
-In fact, we are a family of coaches and have two adorable kids, Jack (8) and Ashleigh (5), and we have a 2 year old Chocolate Lab named Bailey."
+In fact, we are a family of coaches and have two adorable kids, Jack (14) and Ashleigh (11), and we have a 8 year old Chocolate Lab and a 3 year old German Shephard."

 "Structure your day based on the goals and vision you have for your program so you are taking daily action to make your goals a reality"